mattrussi/gitlab-com-runbooks/howto/chef-documentation.md

    cookbook.
 Since `dev.gitlab.org` is only mirror, and should never be used directly, the following is done only cookbook located on `gitlab.com`:
    1. Set some description in Settings -> General.
-   1. Set "Check whether author is a GitLab user" and "Prevent commiting secrets to Git" under Settings -> Repository.
+   1. Set "Check whether author is a GitLab user" and "Prevent committing secrets to Git" under Settings -> Repository.
 Make sure `master` branch is protected there too.
    1. Uncheck the "Public pipelines" under Settings -> Pipelines.